ar1111na/JIRA-like-Ticketing-System/README.md

 | ticket_id    | Foreign Key  | References `Tickets.ticket_id`         |
 | created_at   | TIMESTAMP    | Timestamp of when the comment was created |

-### Attachments Table
-Stores attachments associated with tickets for enhanced issue reporting.
+**Attachments Table:** Stores attachments associated with tickets for enhanced issue reporting.
 | Column Name   | Data Type    | Description                                |
 |---------------|--------------|--------------------------------------------|
 | attachment_id | Primary Key  | Unique identifier for each attachment      |